helm/charts/incubator/craftcms/README.md

 ## N.B.

-This helm chart is still being developed, so in case of any issues/suggestions, please file a github issue.
+This helm chart is still being developed, so in case of any issues/suggestions, please let us know.